 - Family resource management

-- International foods and cultures
+- International foods and cultural needs

-- Community nutrition programs
+- Community nutrition programming

 - Nutritional needs throughout the human life cycle